nsuarez99/SimpleTweet/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] Added profile image to toolbar that leads to your profile

 ## Video Walkthrough